nextcloud/contacts/.github/issue_template.md

 <!--
 Please report only issues corresponding to the contacts app for Nextcloud.

-Migration and CardDAV issues belong in the core repo! https://github.com/nextcloud/server/issues
+Migration and CardDAV issues belong in the server repo! https://github.com/nextcloud/server/issues
 -->
 ### Steps to reproduce